 Marfan syndrome is a connective tissue disorder that affects about 1 in 5,000 people.
 It can appear at any age, although it usually becomes noticeable during adolescence.

-Marfan is a connective tissue disorder that involves the ocular, skeletal and cardiovascular systems.
-MFS affects about 1 in 5,000 people.
-It can appear at any age, although usually it starts manifesting during adolescent age, and may present differently in each patient.
-People with Marfan are often very tall, thin and loose-jointed.
+People with MFS are often very tall, thin and loose-jointed.
 Many have heart and blood vessel issues, such as a weakness in the aorta or leaky heart valves.
-They also may have problems with their bones, eyes, skin, nervous system or lungs.
+Marfan can cause problems with the bones, eyes, skin, nervous system or lungs.